 Bruce Adams, Bethesda.
 Bruce Adams, a lifelong resident of Montgomery County, lives in Bethesda with his wife, Peggy Engel, a journalist and playwright.
 From 2007 to 2018, Bruce served as the director of Montgomery County’s Office of Community Partnerships working to carry out County Executive Ike Leggett’s goal of making Montgomery County, Maryland one of the world’s most welcoming communities.
 He established Montgomery County’s Sister Cities program, created an annual World of Montgomery Festival, promoted volunteer community service, reinvigorated the Charles W. Gilchrist Immigrant Resource Center, and created advisory groups for ethnic and faith communities.
 In 2017, he received the Peacemaker of the Year Award from the Conflict Resolution Council of Montgomery County.
 Bruce served as an elected member of the Montgomery County Council from 1986 to 1994, including a term as Council President (1991-92).
 He was named a 1998 Washingtonian of the Year by Washingtonian magazine.

-Tracey-Alexis Dixon, MPH, Secretary, Silver Spring.
+Tracey-Alexis Dixon, MPH, Chair, Baltimore City.
 Tracey-Alexis Dixon is a consultant for the Federal Government.
 She holds a Master of Public Health degree from Eastern Virginia Medical School and a Bachelor's degree in Family and Child Sciences from Florida State University.
 She started her career as a special education teacher for 5 years and later transitioned into the public health field implementing and auditing Medicaid policies at the local government and federal levels.
 Tracey is most proud of her philanthropic efforts.
-She is an active volunteer in the Montgomery County Afrian Affairs Advisory Group and has played a key role in planning and leading mission trips to: Haiti in 2013-2014, Costa Rica in 2017, St. Lucia in 2019, and Ethiopia alongside Montgomery County officials in 2019.
+She is an active volunteer in the Montgomery County African Affairs Advisory Group (AAAG) and has played a key role in planning and leading mission trips to: Haiti in 2013-2014, Costa Rica in 2017, St. Lucia in 2019, and Ethiopia alongside Montgomery County officials in 2019.
 As the founder of a non-profit called The Oath of Giving, she continues to meet the needs of communities locally and internationally.
-Tracey received the Recognition and Appreciation award in 2015 from the former County Executive Ike Leggett for her commitment and dedication to volunteering in Montgomery county.
+Tracey received the Recognition and Appreciation award in 2015 from the former County Executive Ike Leggett for her commitment and dedication to volunteering in Montgomery County.

 Alicia Lynn Hannon, Rockville.
 Alicia Hannon, a Financial Analyst at the U.S. Department of the Treasury, is a philanthropist dedicated to cross-cultural relationships enrichment, community organizing and youth mentoring.
 She has an MBA in Global Emerging Markets from American University, a BBA in International Business from Howard University, and a Master’s Certificate in Project Management from George Washington University.
 Alicia studied international business within the European Union at WHU Otto Beisheim School of Management in Germany and studied corporate and governmental international relations within the United Arab Emirates (UAE), Qatar, Germany and Brazil.
 Alicia joined the Montgomery County delegation, led by Montgomery County Councilmember Craig Rice, in Gondar, Ethiopia in 2019.
 She serves as a Commissioner on the Cultural Arts Commission for City of Rockville and as a Board Member for Make Smart Cool (a non-profit organization in Capitol Heights, Maryland), whose mission is to revolutionize how young people think about education, in addition to showing them ways to avoid dangerous pitfalls caused by a lack of education.
 Alicia was formally recognized by the Town of Capitol Heights for teaching essential financial management skills to middle-school and high-school children.
 She is an Organizing for Action Fellow and serves as Treasurer for Business and Professional Women (BPW) in Montgomery County, and as Audit Chair for BPW Maryland.
 Alicia’s philanthropic achievements were inspired by an Alternative Spring Break volunteer experience where she performed construction work and community outreach during the aftermath of a natural disaster, Hurricane Katrina.